The DC Difference

 Full Disclosure: Washington is Not a “Mass Marketer”

-Leadership of the Risk Finance Bureau freely admits that it does not intend for D.C. to be?the largest or easiest domicile.
+Leadership of the Risk Finance Bureau freely admits that it does not intend for D.C. to be the largest or easiest domicile.
 High standards apply, and some captive owners may be more comfortable applying elsewhere.
 For example, the Risk Finance Bureau does not encourage applications from small-employer health plan stop-loss captives because the city’s political leadership favors the use of ACA exchanges.
 Similarly, the RFB looks closely at coverages and premium levels projected by small business captives electing IRS Code 831(b) tax treatment.
 Not everyone will agree with this approach but the Bureau believes it should make its priorities clear before a captive entity goes to the expense of application.
 That said, all applications will receive full professional consideration and courtesy.

 BENEFIT TO CAPTIVES:

 The Risk Finance Bureau works hard to maintain cohesion within the DISB and the District of Columbia government.
-This will help assure that the District government will remain supportive of advanced captive insurance concepts and autonomous RFB regulation.
+This will help ensure that the District government will remain supportive of advanced captive insurance concepts and autonomous RFB regulation.

 A Mature Infrastructure with Room to Grow